mount(8) - phpMan

 This tells the kernel to attach the filesystem found on device (which

 is of type type) at the directory dir.
-The previous contents (if any)
+The option -t type is optional.

-and owner and mode of dir become invisible, and as long as this
+tents (if any) and owner and mode of dir become invisible, and as long

-filesystem remains mounted, the pathname dir refers to the root of the
+as this filesystem remains mounted, the pathname dir refers to the root

-If only directory or device is given, for example:
+If only the directory or the device is given, for example:

 mount /dir

-then mount looks for a mountpoint and if not found then for a device in
+then mount looks for a mountpoint (and if not found then for a device)

-the /etc/fstab file.
-It's possible to use --target or --source options
+in the /etc/fstab file.
+It's possible to use the --target or --source

-to avoid ambivalent interpretation of the given argument.
-For example
+options to avoid ambivalent interpretation of the given argument.
+For

 mount --target /mountpoint